Beef Stew with Dumplings (Slow Cooker Recipe)

 Beef Stew with Dumplings is a recipe that makes the family run to the table!
 With the addition of Herbed Dumplings – it’s a total winter warmer, and a winner because it’s hands off!

 A basic recipe kicked up a notch with the addition of herbed dumplings.
-It’s a bowl of comfort and warmth if you ask me (and you didn’t, but this is my blog – so I can pretend you did).
+It’s a bowl of comfort and warmth if you ask me (and you didn’t, but this is my site – so I can pretend you did).
 Can you imagine the delicious smells wafting out of your house when you make this?

-Why this recipe works:
+Why you’ll love this

 - Easy to make.
 No culinary degree required.